-We’re just days away from Super Bowl LI in Houston, and football fans are gearing up for the big game.
+We’re just days away from Super Bowl LII, and football fans across the country are gearing up for the big game.
 According to a stat that gets floated this time every year, Americans are expected to consume 325.5 million gallons of beer on Super Bowl Sunday – enough to fill 500 Olympic-sized swimming pools.
 While we can’t vouch for that ginormous number, we do know that over-imbibing can lead to more than just a hangover on Monday morning.
 It can lead to bad decisions, rowdy behavior and an uncomfortable stay in a local jail cell.
 In an effort to keep you and your friends on the right side of the law, here’s six ways to stay out of jail on Super Bowl Sunday in Texas.

 1. Have a game plan for getting home.

 You’ve heard it many times before: If you plan to drink, don’t drive.
 Line up a designated driver, take an Uber, rent a hotel room.
 Texas roads are vast and police will be out in full force, looking for impaired drivers or for any reason to stop you – like having a taillight out.
 It’s also a “No Refusal” weekend so if you are stopped on suspicion of driving while intoxicated, it’s important to know your rights, including your right to remain silent and your right to refuse sobriety tests and searches.

 2. Avoid confrontations, especially with opposing fans.